Multi- & Full-Stack SAP UI5 & OData application development with storm

-storm is a new programming language, developed by frequi, which allows you to define applications and services.
-In the context of SAP, this applies in particular to OData Services and UI5 Apps.
-In this article, the basic concepts of the programming language are shown in a sample application.
+The new programming language storm allows to define applications and services.
+In the context of SAP, this is especially about OData services and UI5 apps.
+In this article, the basic concepts of the programming language are demonstrated using an example application.

 1. Business Case

-We will illustrate this with the example of the fictitious company “Bavarian Robos”, which is based in Germany, Bavaria and builds robots for various purposes.
-During the development of robots, it is necessary to comply with a variety of rules and regulations during production.
-Among other things, it is a requirement to classify all documents created for product development.
+We will demonstrate this using the example of the fictitious company "Bavarian Robos", which is based in Germany, Bavaria, and builds robots for various purposes.
+During the development of robots, it is necessary to comply with a large number of rules and regulations during production.
+Among other things it is a regulation to classify all documents created for the product development.
 There is also a responsible business partner for a document.
-These documents are required and provided internally and largely externally by development partners who are not on site.
+These documents are required and provided internally and to a large extent externally by development partners who are not on site.

-We start with the implementation of the OData service on the SAP Cloud Platform.
-Based on the requirements, we map all relevant data to a product information as a simple entity.
+We will start by implementing the OData service on the SAP Cloud Platform.
+Based on the requirements, we map all relevant data for a product information as a simple entity.

-We first start with the definition of the ProductInfo and the corresponding OData service:
+We start with the definition of the ProductInfo and the associated OData service:

-This is all it takes to create an OData service including a database persistence layer for the SAP Cloud Platform.
+This is already all that is required to create an OData service including a database persistence layer for the SAP Cloud Platform.

-Let’s have a look at what was generated here.
-Since we have specified the SAP Cloud Platform (or the system type SapCloudNeo), we automatically generate Java code for all necessary artifacts.
-For example, the JPA entity:
+Let's have a look at what was generated here.
+Since we specified the SAP Cloud Platform (or the system type SapCloudNeo), we automatically generate Java code for all necessary artifacts.
+For example the JPA Entity:

-Or here is a snippet from the source code of the OData service for reading the OData Entity Set ProductInfos:
+Or here is an expert from the source code for the Data service for reading the Data Entity Set ProductInfos

-However, we do not really want to scare you away with too many files and details, the crucial aspect of development with storm is that you always have an overview and do not need to know all the details of the implementation.
+But actually, we don't want to scare you off with too many files and details, the crucial aspect of development with storm is that you always keep the overview and don't have to know all details of the implementation.

-So, do not forget, the nearly 18 lines of our storm file have already produced many more required files.
+So, please don't forget, from the nearly 18 lines of our storm file already many more necessary files have been created.

-The project is deployed directly to the local TomEE 7 server in the Eclipse development environment and the OData service is immediately available:
+The project can now be deployed directly in the development environment Eclipse on the local TomEE 7 server and therefore the OData service is immediately available:

-The strength of storm is that in addition to the backend services, we can now also describe the frontend in the same language.
-This means that we now define a first app in the same file, which consists of a launchpad with which we can create new product infos and search for this information:
+The strength of storm is that we can now describe the frontend in the same language as the backend services.
+That means we now define in the same file a first app, which consists of a launchpad, with which we can create new product information and search for this information:

-These 12 lines are sufficient to create a complete UI5 project when saving the storm file, which includes several UI5 views and creates all default CRUD UI’s (Create, Read, Update, Delete).
+These 12 lines are already sufficient to create a complete UI5 project when saving the storm file, which includes multiple UI5 views and creates all default CRUD UI's (Create, Read, Update, Delete).

 When we deploy this, we have already created the following UI's: